2/12/2019

 Vice President of Finance and Investments

-Yeah, Vikram came here.
-I think the pre-funding that we pointed to at this point, it makes sense for us to think about that from conservatism on the closing side of these acquisitions.
-So as John mentioned in his prepared remarks, not only did we have the issuance from the fourth quarter, but we continued to issue 195 million of equity into the first quarter and had 270 million dollars of dispositions that have already closed as well.
-So when you think about kind of where we're at from a funding perspective, our balance sheet is actually in a very good spot to start closing on a lot of the acquisitions that we've spoken to.
-And the combination of the timing of our closing on the acquisitions, plus the seasonality of our senior housing, which steps down in the first quarter, but then picks up throughout the year, is what is driving that acceleration of earnings from the first quarter through the end of the year.
-So, I understand your comments around where we are at midpoint, but at this point we're maintaining the range because I think that makes no sense with the public, the announced information.
-Great.
+Yeah, back from him here.
+I think the pre-funding that we pointed to, at this point, it makes sense for us to think about that from conservatism on the closing side of these acquisitions.
+As John mentioned in his prepared remarks, not only did we have the issuance from the fourth quarter, but we continued to issue 195 million of equity into the first quarter and had $270 million of dispositions that have already closed as well.
+When you think about kind of where we're at from a funding perspective, our balance sheet is actually in a very good spot to start closing on a lot of the acquisitions that we've spoken to.
+And the combination of the timing of our closing on the acquisition plus the seasonality of our senior housing, which steps down in the first quarter but then picks up throughout the year, is what is driving – that acceleration of earnings from the first quarter kind of through the end of the year.
+So I understand your comments around where we are at midpoint, but at this point we're maintaining the range because I think that makes the most sense with the publicly announced information.

 speaker